logux/docs/3-concepts/6-reason.md

 ## Server

 By default, Logux Server doesn’t keep any actions in the memory.
-This is why you should keep all data in database and get data from database on every subscription.
+This is why you should keep all data in the database and get data from the database on every subscription.

-If you want a complete event-sourcing system, you can implement log store in persistent database and define actions cleaning strategy with reasons API and `preadd` event.
+If you want a complete event-sourcing system, you can implement a log store in persistent database and define actions cleaning strategy with reasons API and `preadd` event.

 ## Logux Client

 By default, Logux Client keeps actions with `meta.sync`, which was not synchronized yet.

 Logux Client is low-level API.
-If you do not want to have deal with complicated reasons API, Logux Redux is a better option.
+If you do not want to have a deal with complicated reasons API, Logux Redux is a better option.

 ## Logux Redux